19hours/sg-statutes/Acts/Income Tax Act.md

 ### Withdrawals from Supplementary Retirement Scheme

-10L\.—(1) Where the amount of withdrawals made by an SRS member from his SRS account in any year exceeds the amount he contributed to his SRS account in that year, the excess amount withdrawn from his SRS account shall, subject to subsections (3), (6), (7), (8) and (9), be deemed to be income of the SRS member chargeable to tax under section 10(1)(g).
+10L\.—(1) Where the amount of withdrawals made by an SRS member from his SRS account in any year exceeds the amount he contributed to his SRS account in that year, the excess amount withdrawn from his SRS account shall, subject to subsections (3), (3G), (6), (7), (8) and (9), be deemed to be income of the SRS member chargeable to tax under section 10(1)(g).

 [24/2001]

+[Act 2 of 2016 wef 11/04/2016]

-(2) Except where a withdrawal is made by the Official Assignee or the trustee in bankruptcy of an SRS member who is a bankrupt or where a withdrawal is made under subsection (3), (4) or (8) or deemed to be withdrawn under subsection (6), (7) or (9), a penalty of 5% of the amount withdrawn which is deemed to be income of an SRS member under subsection (1) shall be payable by the SRS member and shall be deducted by the SRS operator from the amount so withdrawn.
+(2) Except where a withdrawal is made by the Official Assignee or the trustee in bankruptcy of an SRS member who is a bankrupt or where a withdrawal is made under subsection (3), (3G), (4) or (8) or deemed to be withdrawn under subsection (6), (7) or (9), a penalty of 5% of the amount withdrawn which is deemed to be income of an SRS member under subsection (1) shall be payable by the SRS member and shall be deducted by the SRS operator from the amount so withdrawn.

 [24/2001]

+[Act 2 of 2016 wef 11/04/2016]

 (2A) The Minister may, for any good cause, remit, wholly or in part, any penalty payable by any SRS member under subsection (2).

 [37/2002]

-(3) Only 50% of the following withdrawals made by an SRS member from his SRS account shall be deemed to be income of the SRS member chargeable to tax under section 10(1)(g):
+(3) Subject to subsection (3G), only 50% of the following withdrawals made by an SRS member from his SRS account shall be deemed to be income of the SRS member chargeable to tax under section 10(1)(g):

 (a) withdrawal of all the funds standing in his SRS account at the same time if the SRS member is neither a citizen of Singapore nor a Singapore permanent resident on the date of the withdrawal and for a continuous period of at least 10 years before that date, and has maintained his SRS account for a period of not less than 10 years from the date of his first contribution to his SRS account;